RANGER0900-github/working-bot-hoster/README.md

 ### /develop Command
 1. User runs `/develop prompt: <description>`
-2. If no API key, user is prompted to enter their Gemini API key
+2. If no API key, user is prompted to enter their Bytez API key
 3. AI generates complete bot files (main.py, requirements.txt, .env, README.md)
 4. User can fill .env values via a form
 5. Dependencies are installed automatically
-6. Bot runs with console output streaming
+6. User launches bot using **Run Bot** button in Discord
-7. If errors occur, AI attempts to auto-fix (up to 2 attempts)
+7. If errors occur, click **Fix Error** to attempt an auto-fix (as many times as you'd like)

 ## Security